OsmosysSoftware/dev-standards/process/mockoon-usage.md

 You can view and copy environment configuration as follows:

-1. Right click on the target environment
+1. Right-click on the target environment
 2. Click on **Show data file in explorer/finder**
 3. At this point, you can copy the JSON file or open it and copy the contents.

 ![Mockoon view/copy environment config](assets/mockoon-viewcopy-environment-config.png)

-Alternatively, you can directly copy the configuration by right clicking the environment and selecting **Copy configuration to clipboard (JSON)**.
+Alternatively, you can directly copy the configuration by right-clicking the environment and selecting **Copy configuration to clipboard (JSON)**.

 This content can then be pasted in a new file if needed and shared with the frontend developer(s).